 One of the many benefits of exercise is that it improves insulin sensitivity.
 That’s important since insulin resistance is what drives metabolic syndrome.
 Both aerobic exercise and strength-training boost insulin sensitivity and, based on one study, there is no clear advantage of one over another.
 Although training with resistance improves insulin sensitivity short-term, the additional muscle you build also enhances insulin sensitivity and glucose regulation.
 Think of strength-training as a long-term investment in metabolic health.
 Make sure you’re doing both aerobic and resistance training since each offers different benefits.

 Many experts believe the epidemic of metabolic syndrome is partially fueled by the rise in popularity of processed foods and sugar.
 Eliminating these dietary components improves insulin sensitivity by reducing rapid rises in blood sugar and by helping with weight control.
 Stick to a nutrient-rich diet consisting of whole foods and pattern your diet around the Mediterranean eating plan.
 Studies show this type of diet, rich in fruits, vegetables, nuts, whole grains, fish, and healthy fats, like olive, oil can reverse metabolic syndrome as well as lower mortality.
 In addition, a Mediterranean-style diet is diverse and flavorful.
-It’s one you can stick with longer term.
+It’s one you can stick with long term.

 Sleep and Stress Control